corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/tech-stack/_index.md

 # Technology Stack

 This section examines the core technologies that underpin Corda.
-Corda 5 is a distributed application made of multiple stateles workers, as described in the [following section]({{< relref "#workers" >}}).
+Corda 5 is a distributed application made of multiple stateless workers, as described in the [following section]({{< relref "#workers" >}}).
 This section contains the following:
 * [Persistence](#persistence)
 * [Key Management](#key-management)
 * [Kafka](#kafka)